Sch3lp/AgileRoleplay/README.md

 In the [host](/host) directory you'll find documents on how to run your own roleplay session.
 You'll find information on what your role should be, some extra's to make it even more fun, and notes on when to step in and help out a group.

+# Contributing

+If you want to add scenario's from your own experiences, please consider forking and creating pull requests.
+This way this repository can grow into an experiences database of sorts, that will allow other agile teams to learn and grow.

 # License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Agile Transformation Roleplay</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://github.com/Sch3lp/AgileRoleplay" property="cc:attributionName" rel="cc:attributionURL">Tim Schraepen</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.